BBC Radio 2, 1996 to present (as part of The Ken Bruce Show)

 The quiz was run in two parts (at 10.25 and 11.15) for several years but is now back to its original all-in-one form (indeed, practically a show within a show) at around 10.30.
 The last major tweak (in January 2005) was to have the two contestants on air simultaneously, answering alternate questions, with unanswered questions passed over to the other contestant for a bonus, which only lasted a week or two before being given up as A Really Bad Idea.
 (This format was briefly revived for the Children In Need Celebrity Popmaster week in November 2006.)

-The year's top scorers (which for a while was restricted to maximum scorers only, even if that was as few as five players as it was in 2010, though 2012 saw so few maxima that the rule had to be abandoned to have any sort of contest at all) come back in December for Champions League Popmaster, with some posh hi-fi equipment for the overall champ.
+The year's top scorers (which for a while was restricted to maximum scorers only, even if that was as few as five players as it was in 2010, though 2012 saw so few maxima that the rule had to be abandoned to have any sort of contest at all) come back in December for Champions League Popmaster, with some posh hi-fi equipment (changed to an electronic tablet in 2014) for the overall champ.

 We're sure people have scored zero in the past, but nowadays Ken will always give enough clues to the last question to ensure that they will get three points.
 This can often get so hilariously long-winded that it would probably have been kinder to just let them score zero.

 The infamous April Fool's Day edition, when fellow R2 jocks Richard Allinson and Lynn Parsons tricked Ken by posing as genuine contestants, made ridiculous "guesses" and ended up locked in a never-ending tie-break.

 The incredibly cheesy jingle that for a while was played when players successfully completed Three In Ten.
 We miss that.